Visitor Visa: Do You Need a Visa to Visit New Zealand?

 - If required, a medical and x-ray certificate (in most cases it is not required).

-- Evidence of sufficient funds to support your stay (see section above).
+- Evidence of sufficient funds to support your stay (see the section above).

-- Evidence of onwards travel (see section above).
+- Evidence of onward travel (see the section above).

 If you found this article useful, you might like…